Canon 1D X vs 1DX Mark II

-The Canon EOS-1D X and the Canon EOS-1D X Mark II are two professional cameras that were revealed to the public, respectively, in October 2011 and February 2016.
+The Canon EOS-1D X and the Canon EOS-1D X Mark II are two professional cameras that were officially introduced, respectively, in October 2011 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 1DX Mark II provides 20 MP.
+The 1DX has a resolution of 17.9 megapixels, whereas the 1DX Mark II provides 20 MP.

-An illustration of the physical size and weight of the Canon 1D X and the Canon 1D X Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 1D X Mark II.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).

 In this particular case, the Canon 1D X and the Canon 1D X Mark II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1DX Mark II is slightly lighter (1 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.